Chicken Piccata

 chicken piccata arranged on baking sheet.

 Discard any excess oil from the pan.
 Add the stock, lemon juice, and capers and bring to a boil, scraping up any brown bits from the pan.
-Gently boil for about two minutes, until slightly reduced.
+Gently simmer for about two minutes, until slightly reduced.

 making chicken piccata sauce.